ElusiveMonni/monni_docs/docs/commands/slash/points/inventory.md

 ## Arguments

 - 1 **hidden:**
-	When set to `true`, will send the message as an ephemeral message only the command sender can see, while `false`, which is default, will send a message anyone can see.
+	When set to `true`, will send the message as an ephemeral message only the command sender can see, while `false`, which is the default, will send a message anyone can see.

 ## Customization